Duchenne Muscular Dystrophy

 - managing infections, breathing problems, scoliosis, and heart problems

-- using devices such as nighttime braces to stretch the heel cords, and scooters or wheelchairs when walking distances becomes more difficult
+- using devices such as nighttime braces to stretch the heel cords, and scooters or wheelchairs when walking becomes harder

 A child with Duchenne MD usually is cared for by a team of doctors and other experts from several pediatric specialties.